 Flavoring Your Milkshake

 As mentioned, there is a near-infinite number of ways to flavor your milkshakes.
+A plain vanilla milkshake is just the beginning.
 You can use any flavor of ice cream you want, but you can also add syrups, fruits, and so much more to your milkshake, too.
 On top of that, you can flavor whipped cream to top your shake and decorate with any number of toppings.

 The only real limits are your own imagination.